opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 `
 In order to run tests within the PyCharm IDE, ensure the `Python Integrated Tools` / `Testing` / `Default Test Runner` is set to `pytest`.

-## Setting Up an Local OpenSearch Cluster For OSB Development (Optional)
+## Setting Up a Local OpenSearch Cluster For OSB Development (Optional)

 ### OpenSearch Installation